 9. You may not need what you think you need.

-By now, you probably have some very distinct ideas about what you need in order for you to forgive.
+By now, you probably have some distinct ideas about what you need in order for you to forgive.
 But consider other possibilities as well.
 And here are two for you to experiment with.

 Try giving yourself what you think you need from someone else.
 If you think you need love, give yourself love.
 If you think you need understanding, spend some time in deep compassion and understanding with yourself.
 If you think you need an apology, imagine getting it and feel the effects in your body, mind, and heart.

 Then see if you can give out to others what you think you need.
 Can you open to others with love, acceptance, and understanding?
 Is there anyone you feel moved to apologize to?
-How can you be kinder?

-10. It’s empowering to forgive.
+10. It’s so freeing to forgive.